 Birds that lack the color pigment melanin have a genetic mutation called albinism.
 These birds are often pure white, but in some cases an albino bird might still have yellow or orange feathers.
 Those warmer colors are carotenoid pigments, rather than melanin ones, so they’re still present in albino birds.
 The true test of whether a bird is an albino is its eyes.
 The lack of melanin allows blood vessels to show through, causing their eyes to look bright pink or red.

-Often confused with albinism is a lesser-known genetic condition called leucism, in which not just melanin, but other color pigments, are reduced as well.
+A lesser-known genetic condition is called leucism, in which not just melanin, but other color pigments, are reduced as well.
 Unlike albinism, leucism doesn’t completely eliminate pigment.
 Leucistic birds appear lighter than normal but aren’t fully white.
 Sometimes these birds are pale, with an overall lightening of their coloring.
 In other cases, leucism can result in a bird being pied or piebald—with white patches across its body.
 Because they don’t fully lack melanin, leucistic birds have normal-colored eyes rather than the pink or red eyes of albinos.